 Exercise for energy

-Much of our energy – whilst also influenced by diet, lifestyle and fitness levels – relies heavily on brain function.
-Exercise plays a huge role in this, from stabilising your mood and organizing your thoughts to destressing and boosting energy levels.
+Exercise has been proven to be as effective plays a huge role in this, from stabilising your mood and organising your thoughts to de-stressing and boosting energy levels.

-- A brisk 10-minute walk is the best place to start.
+- Go for a brisk 10-minute walk.
 This not only provides an instant energy boost, but the effects will last for up to 2 hours.